Crisis Management

 1. Accidental Disasters

-Accidental disasters are those that happen unintentionally by human cause.
-Fire is one example of accidental disasters that can affect the workforce and leave a lot of damage to the entire organization.
-Especially in fields such as mining and construction, that involve physical labor and operation of large machinery, drastic accidents that can happen to the workforce in the performance of their duties can lead to serious consequences.
+Accidental disasters are those that occur unintentionally and are caused by humans.
+Fire is one example of an accidental disaster that can affect the workforce and cause significant damage to the organization.
+Especially in fields such as mining and construction, which involve physical labor and the operation of large machinery, serious accidents involving the workforce in the performance of their duties can lead to serious consequences.

 2. Natural Disasters